Forging women's political equality in Maldives

 1. Legal and Institutional Frameworks: Quota Systems

-Rwanda’s new constitution in 2003 introduced a 30% gender quota for all elected positions in government.
-A gender quota significantly boosted women's political representation: parliamentary seats held by women rose from 48.8% in 2003, to 56% in 2008, and then to 67% in 2013.
+Rwanda’s new constitution in 2003 introduced a 30 percent gender quota for all elected positions in government.
+A gender quota significantly boosted women's political representation: parliamentary seats held by women rose from 48.8 percent in 2003 to 56 percent in 2008, and then to 67 percent in 2013.
 Women also won unreserved seats and held substantial positions in other government sectors, even without quotas, demonstrating the policy's success.

 2. Legislative and Policy Changes:

 Sweden's commitment to workplace gender equality is backed by laws against discrimination and mandates for proactive equality measures.
-However, a persistent 10% pay gap highlights ongoing challenges, partly attributed to career impacts from women's childcare responsibilities.
-To counter this, Sweden provides affordable childcare and incentivizes fathers' parental leave through "daddy months," resulting in fathers now taking about 30% of leave.
+However, a persistent 10 percent pay gap highlights the ongoing challenges, partly attributed to career impacts from women's childcare responsibilities.
+To counter this, Sweden provides affordable childcare and incentivises fathers' parental leave through "daddy months," resulting in fathers now taking about 30 percent of leave.
 Legal protections also prevent parental leave-related discrimination.

 3. Public Awareness and Education Campaigns: